-The Public Information Programs of the Superintendent of Documents Salaries and Expenses (S&E) Appropriation is used by the Library Services and Content Management, a GPO business unit, to fund four information dissemination programs: the Federal Depository Library Program (FDLP); the Cataloging and Indexing Program; the By-Law Distribution Program; and the International Exchange Program.
+The Public Information Programs of the Superintendent of Documents Salaries and Expenses (S&E) Appropriation is used to fund four information dissemination programs: the Federal Depository Library Program (FDLP); the Cataloging and Indexing Program; the By-Law Distribution Program; and the International Exchange Program.
 The majority of this annual appropriation is used to finance the FDLP.
 Expenditures from these appropriations are used to reimburse the Revolving Fund for printing and binding, and other services and supplies furnished by GPO in accordance with Title 44 U.S.C.